Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ### Rules

-These rules apply to the mediatorium.
+These rules apply to the Mediatorium.

 #### Prohibition of war propaganda.
 In 2001, Anne Morelli systematized the essential war propaganda techniques of Arthur